lunauii/cs-resources/Term 2 - CST/COMP 2721/ch5.md

 0 | 0 | 0 | 0
 0 | 0 | 0 | 0

-It's called a rising-edge trigger because, well, it triggers whenever there's a rising edge.
+It's called a rising-edge trigger because, well, it triggers whenever there's a rising edge in its input line.

 We can use this pulse for:
 - Sampling the state of a data line